Pacific Highway (Australia): History

+1989 Grafton and Kempsey bus crashes

 Two major coach accidents on Pacific Highway in 1989 near Grafton (in which 21 people died) and at Clybucca near Kempsey (in which 35 people died) resulted in a public outcry over the poor quality of the road and its high fatality rate.
 Pacific Highway was never part of the federally funded system of National Highways.
 This appears to be because when the federal government funding of the 'national highway' system began in 1974, the longer New England Highway was chosen rather than Pacific Highway as the Sydney–Brisbane link, due to its easier topography and consequent lower upgrade costs.

+1990s

 In 1994, the Roads and Traffic Authority considered the environmental impact statement of a proposal for a toll road between Coolongolook and Possum Brush.
 The proposal was from Snowy Mountains Engineering Corporation Ltd and Travers Morgan Pty Ltd.

 Until December 1997, a short 3.5 km section of the highway between Ourimbah and Kangy Angy was used by Sydney–Newcastle Freeway traffic as there was no freeway alternative.
 This section of Pacific Highway was designated as part of National Route 1 and subsequently National Highway 1.
 It was also upgraded to dual carriageway in the early 1970s.
 Due to the shared freeway and highway traffic, the at-grade interchanges between the freeway and the highway at Ourimbah and Kangy Angy became bottlenecks during peak times.
 In December 1997, the Ourimbah Creek Road to Kangy Angy stage of the freeway, located 150 m west of the highway, opened to traffic.
 The new freeway section was one of the last sections of the freeway to be completed and was referred to as the "missing link" of the freeway.
 Pacific Highway was bypassed and reduced to one lane per direction, and the northbound carriageway and bridge over Ourimbah Creek north of Palmdale Road were removed.
 The at-grade interchange between the freeway and the highway at Kangy Angy was also removed.

 The section of the highway from Cowan to Kariong follows a scenic winding route with varying speed limits, typically 60 or 70 km/h.
 This section was damaged quite severely during severe weather in June 2007.
 Five people died when a bridge over Piles Creek collapsed and the entire section was closed due to subsidence 2 km further south.
 The road was reopened in 2009 when the Holt-Bragg Bridge was opened, named after the family that had perished.

 The New South Wales section of Pacific Highway from Brunswick Heads to the state border with Queensland was re-declared as part of Pacific Motorway in February 2013.

 The passing of the Roads Act of 1993 through the Parliament of New South Wales updated road classifications and the way they could be declared within New South Wales.
-Under this act, Pacific Highway today retains its declaration as Highway 10, across all four of its gazetted sections, from the state border with Queensland (via Pacific Motorway) to North Sydney.
+Under this Act, Pacific Highway today retains its declaration as Highway 10, across all four of its gazetted sections, from the state border with Queensland (via Pacific Motorway) to North Sydney.